Templater User Scripts Obsidian

 information.As a rule, the following order is followed when evaluating the configuration elements:

-property is set to a function, the function is evaluated first.prompt: true
+value property is set to a function, the function is evaluated first.prompt: true), the prompt is shown and

 object is passed by reference and modified in-place.